 What are the rights of workers who’re injured from falling from heights while working for their employer?
 The injured worker may be entitled to receive the workers’ compensation benefits.
 If a workers falls and gets injured while working, they should inform their employer as soon as possible.
 The employer may file a workers’ compensation claim with its insurance company.
 Workers’ compensation claim covers medical bills and lost wages up to a certain level.

-An Attorney for Legal Assistance
+An Attorney for Injuries From Height Falls

 If you fall while working for your employer and suffer an injury, you may be entitled to workers’ compensation benefits.
 Therefore, you should file a claim with your employer to be compensated for your medical bills and lost wages.
 In certain cases where your fall resulted from the negligence of another person or party, you may be entitled to personal injury benefits along with workers’ compensation claim.
-An experienced attorney can help you understand the benefits you’re entitled to in case of a work-related fall accident.
+An experienced personal injury attorney can help you understand the benefits you’re entitled to in case of a work-related fall accident.
 When you need a professional attorney to help you with work-related fall case, call Shiner Law Group.
 Our attorney will evaluate your case and will try their best to help you receive the compensation you’re entitled to.